chesterbr/chesterbr.github.io/_posts/2024-02-18-a-workaround-to-fix-the-firefox-emoji-keyboard-shortcut-on-macos-sonoma.md

 }
 ```

-It turns out that doing this on the right place fixes not only the "flashing" bug, but the "e" one as well, because the later is also being processed twice, but `fn/🌐` being such a [special](https://github.com/qmk/qmk_firmware/issues/2179) key on the Mac, sometimes the second occurrence loses the `fn`, acting as the `e` key being pressed right after the `fn/🌐`+``e`.
-That's why I do the check to Monterey or later (after confirming that the "e" bug was introduced in Monterey, and the "flashing" one in Sonoma).
+It turns out that doing this on the right place fixes not only the "flashing" bug, but the "e" one as well, because the later is also being processed twice, but `fn/🌐` being such a [special](https://github.com/qmk/qmk_firmware/issues/2179) key on the Mac, sometimes the second occurrence loses the `fn`, acting as the `e` key being pressed right after the `fn/🌐`+`e`.
+That's why I only apply the check to Monterey or later (after confirming that the "e" bug was introduced in Monterey, and the "flashing" one in Sonoma).

 !["Person with a hammer hitting a keyboard"](/img/2024/02/hammer-keyboard.jpeg){: .right }

-Of course it took me several attempts to get to those, and Mozilla developers kindly gave me feedback and pointed me towards the right direction at every step.
-At the end, we had a [patch](https://phabricator.services.mozilla.com/D193328) that fully fixed both problems, addressing performance concerns with the traversal.
+Of course it took me quite some time and learning to get there, and the true heroes are the Mozilla developers who kindly gave me feedback and pointed me towards the right direction at every step.
+At the end, we had a [patch](https://phabricator.services.mozilla.com/D193328) that fully fixed both problems, addressing all performance and compatibility concerns with the traversal.

-However, those same Mozilla developers reasoned it would be better to prevent the event from trickling down at all instead of catching it on the `TextInputHandler` (and catch any system shortcut events, not just the emoji picker one), and wrote a [different](https://phabricator.services.mozilla.com/D195016) patch in that direction.
+However, those same Mozilla developers reasoned it would be better to prevent the event from trickling down at all instead of catching it on the `TextInputHandler` (and catch _any_ system shortcut events, not just the emoji picker one, which would avoid the need to traverse menus altogether), and wrote a [different](https://phabricator.services.mozilla.com/D195016) patch in that direction.

-I was happy with that: I learned a lot, helped raising awareness and researching towards the cleanest solution, and the bug would soon be fixed for good.
+I was happy with that: I learned a lot, helped raising awareness and researching towards the cleanest solution, and - most important - the bug would soon be fixed for good.
 But a couple months passed, Firefox got a few major version updates, yet the keyboard shortcut was still broken!

-So I [asked](https://bugzilla.mozilla.org/show_bug.cgi?id=1855346#c43) around, and it seems the  cleaner patch fixes the flashing issue, but not the "e" bug.
+So I [asked](https://bugzilla.mozilla.org/show_bug.cgi?id=1855346#c43) around, and it seems the  cleaner patch fixes the "flashing" issue, but **not** the "e" bug.
 They are actively working on a second patch for that, and will release both together - which is technically the best approach, but will take a while to be available for Firefox + Mac users.

 ### What are my options?